kc108/project2/readme.md

 ## Project Summary
-A travelplanning app to help one plan there itenarary for trips.
-A user enters their destination and other details, including notes about the event.
-Once submit is entered they will be able to see details about all upcoming trips planned for in one location.
-A user has the ability to return to the itenarary and see a list of all the trips in one spot on the user/index page.
+A travelplanning app to help one plan detailed itenararies for your future vacation.

+A user enters their destination, including notes, locations and subheadings/category of event.
+Once submit is entered they will be able to see details about all upcoming trips planned for in one location either as a detailed view of a specific day or as a less detailed view that displays all of the days and locations on the user/index page.

 ## Future Features
 - Ability to select a date range from a calendar and make multiple days